 Quality Standards.
 We only use high quality camping equipment to keep climbers as comfortable as possible while outdoors.
 Our Mountain Hardwear tents are warm, waterproof, and roomy – and perfectly suited for the rigors of Kilimanjaro.
 We provide thick foam sleeping pads for all clients.
 All food and drink is provided on the mountain.
 Our mountain chefs prepare delicious meals with fresh, local ingredients.
 These meals are nutritious and calorie dense, specifically designed to sustain the energy of climbers.
 An ample amount of clean water is provided so climbers stay well hydrated throughout the trek.

 Porter Welfare.
 We are a strong supporter of the Kilimanjaro Porters Assistance Project (KPAP), an independent organization whose mission it is to protect staff from mistreatment on the mountain.
 Our staff is among the highest paid crews.
 Our porters have the proper gear and equipment to handle the mountain and their clothing sleeping bags and tents are sufficiently warm.

 Highly Regarded.
-With nearly a decade of experience, Ultimate Kilimanjaro® has a proven expertise on Mount Kilimanjaro.
+With over 15 years of experience, Ultimate Kilimanjaro® has a proven expertise on Mount Kilimanjaro.
 We lead over 150 climbs per year, with more than 1,000 adventurers climbing with us annually.
 Literally thousands of climbers have stood on the top of Kilimanjaro with us.
 Our clients have included celebrities, film makers, senators, ambassadors, authors and journalists.
 We have been recognized in US and foreign newspapers, international magazines, best selling books, award winning films, and more.
 We have happy customers from all over the world who refer their family and friends to us.